Are you lost? See if these links help.

 Player Season Stats

-Brazilian international forward Richarlison joined us from Everton in July, 2022, signing a contract until 2027.
+Brazilian international Richarlison joined us from Everton in July, 2022, signing a contract until 2027.

 Born in Nova Venécia, the versatile attacker began his youth career at Real Noroeste and América Futebol Clube before making his professional debut in July, 2015.